Kofka56/hr-attrition-analysis/README.md

 Lower-paid employee groups generally demonstrated higher attrition rates than higher-paid employee groups.

-However, the relationship was less pronounced than the differences observed across tenure groups and may partially reflect differences in role type, seniority level, and workforce composition.

-The findings suggest that compensation contributes to retention outcomes but is unlikely to fully explain employee turnover patterns on its own.

-*Business implication: Compensation should be evaluated as part of a broader retention strategy rather than as a standalone solution.*
+**Business implication:** Compensation should be evaluated as part of a broader retention strategy rather than as a standalone solution.

 ---